kawalpreet-kour/MY-DOC/Alert-Mnager/README.md

 | **5** | **Notification Dispatch**    | Alerts sent to Slack, Email, or PagerDuty as per configuration.             |
 | **6** | **Escalation Handling**      | If not acknowledged, alerts are auto-escalated per escalation policy.       |
 | **7** | **Resolution & Review**      | Once resolved, alerts auto-close and RCA is performed.                      |

 ---
+## What Are Alerting Rules?

+Alerting rules are predefined conditions in Prometheus that continuously evaluate metrics.
+When a defined threshold is breached, an alert is generated and sent to **Alertmanager**, which processes and routes it to appropriate channels.

+---